How To Choose The Right Tile Size For A Checkerboard Floor

 Traditional Design

 Traditional design often favors classic elements and timeless aesthetics.
 For a traditional checkerboard floor, consider using medium-sized tiles to create a balanced and elegant look.
-These tiles can complement traditional furniture, crown moldings, and other classic design elements.
+One ideal option is the Palmer 12x12 Checkerboard Raw Porcelain Tile in White and Grey, which features a soft white and gentle grey pairing, two hues commonly associated with vintage-inspired interiors.
+The matte, raw finish of this porcelain checkerboard tile brings a subtle texture that complements the charm of traditional wood furniture, crown moldings, and classic architectural features.

 Contemporary Design